 The Bureau of Labor Statistics is projecting a 37% growth in cybersecurity jobs from 2021 to 2022, a higher growth rate than almost all other industries.
-With over half a million unfilled cybersecurity jobs currently, and over 1.8 million open jobs projected for 2021, and The UA Little Rock Department of Computer Science focuses on providing students the education and opportunities they need to thrive in this challenging discipline.
+With over half a million unfilled cybersecurity jobs currently, and over 1.8 million open jobs projected for 2021, the UA Little Rock Department of Computer Science focuses on providing students the education and opportunities they need to thrive in this challenging discipline.
 We invite you to come to be a part of a community working hard to protect and defend our society against cybersecurity threats.

 UA Little Rock a longstanding designation as a DHS and NSA Center of Academic Excellence in Information Assurance and provides the course offerings to prepare future cybersecurity professionals to hit the ground running in their careers.
 Our faculty come with rich industry experience and have a passion to build your skills and interest in cybersecurity defense operations.
 Our curriculum is dynamic to meet the constantly changing threat landscape in cybersecurity.